 Royal Naval Dockyard is located at Sandys parish and at the western tip of the island is another tourist attraction.
 This is where all the large cruise ships dock.
 Once a Royal Navy base, it’s now a large complex with attractions like the National Museum of Bermuda and markets where you can buy crafts and souvenirs.

-Around Town in Bermuda
+What to see around Town in Bermuda

 There is a complimentary ferry ride from the dock at the Waterlot to the Hamilton Princess, the resort’s sister property.
 We availed this and went into town and spent an afternoon discovering the charming capital city of Hamilton.
 We had wanted to go to high tea while we were there, but we got distracted with the Rum Swizzles at Devil’s Isle café and had to cancel our tea plans at the Hamilton Princess.
 The falafels, truffle fries and sweet potato fries we had with our Rum swizzles at the café was delicious.
 We heard good things about the Pickled onion as well.
 Forgot to mention the breakfast we had at The Spot, their omelets and raisin bread was spot on.
 We met the friendly owner Tom who came around to say hello.
 You can’t hire cars in Bermuda, you can rent mopeds or scooters though.
 Taxis were available everywhere.
-Since our trip was short and knowing very well if we were left to our own means we won’t discover 400 years of history of the island in a short 4 days, we went on a tour with Heidi with Byway tours to visit St. George, Gibbs light house and some of the beautiful bays of Bermuda.
+Since our trip was short and knowing very well if we were left to our own means we won’t discover 400 years of history of the island in a short 4 days, we went on a tour with Heidi with Byway tours to visit St. George, Gibbs lighthouse and some of the beautiful bays of Bermuda.
 More about that later.

 3 other Resort options other than the Southampton around the island, because now that I know where Bermuda is and how to get there, I plan to take the family 🙂